Smart Cities Research Highlights

 Working across BU are faculty focused on methods and tools for data-intensive computing and large-scale data management and analysis as applied to the Smart City and other application areas.
 This includes Data Mining and Machine Learning; Database Management Systems; Data Indexing and Search; Data Fusion, Compression, and Summarization; Statistical Data Analysis and Characterization; and Spatial and Spatio-temporal Data Analysis.

 Advanced Sustainable Buildings and the Smart Grid

-This research is developing a framework for the design of next generation buildings with the goal towards greater resiliency, lower costs and increased environmental sustainability.
-These advanced sustainable buildings consume and produce energy via a smart micro-grid that integrates smart appliances, distributed storage, energy generation, and other grid friendly devices such as hybrid vehicles.
+This research is developing a framework for the design of next generation buildings with the goal toward greater resiliency, lower costs, and increased environmental sustainability.
+These advanced sustainable buildings consume and produce energy via a smart micro-grid that integrates smart appliances, distributed storage, energy generation, and other grid-friendly devices, such as hybrid vehicles.
 Other related research is focused on reducing costs of the transmission network.

 Enhancing Energy Efficiency for Urban Housing